Trusted

 The role of gas fees

-Another component is involved when it comes to making AMM-specific transactions.
-This involves the gas fees — more like the fuel users must pay for using the blockchain technology associated with a given ecosystem.
+Another component is involved when making AMM-specific transactions.
+This involves gas fees, which are more like the fuel users must pay for using the blockchain technology associated with a given ecosystem.
 Notably, the gas fee isn’t a direct function of the AMM’s smart contract and is determined by the blockchain itself.

 To sum it up, here are the activities that a typical automated market maker handles as part of an end-to-end DeFi protocol: